BA in Self-Designed Major - Elementary Teacher Education

 Students completing the degree will have satisfied the USM Core Curriculum, the STEM Education Major, and Elementary Education Concentration, as well as liberal arts courses required for initial K-8 teacher certification.
 Graduates who complete the degree are eligible for recommendation for K-8 teacher certification in Maine.
 A minimum of 60.5 credits are required for the STEM Education major (note: additional credits are required for the Elementary Education Concentration and liberal arts courses required for initial K-8 teacher certification in Maine), and USM requires 120 credits total for graduation.

 USM Core Curriculum (including pre-internship education courses that are required for the Concentration in Elementary Education; 24 additional credits above those required by the major)

-- Entry Year Experience – EYE 112 Built Environment: Energy (recommended for the Elementary Education Concentration (3 cr)
+- Entry Year Experience - EYE 108 Culture, Identity and Education (recommended for the Elementary Education Concentration (3 cr)

-- Quantitative Reasoning – MAT 120 Introduction to Statistics (required) (4 cr)
+- Quantitative Reasoning - MAT 132 Quantitative Reasoning for Elementary School Teachers (required) (4 cr)

-- Socio-Cultural Analysis – HRD 200 Multicultural Human Development (required for the Elementary Education Concentration) (3 cr)
+- Socio-Cultural Analysis - HRD 200/SBS Multicultural Human Development (required for the Elementary Education Concentration) (3 cr)

-- Science Exploration – This requirement is fulfilled by several courses required for the major.
+- Science Exploration - fulfilled by several courses required for the major

 - Cultural Interpretation - ENG 140 Reading Literature or ENG 145 Topics in Literature (recommended) (3 cr)